Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-unMHGjOsGAc.md

 ### Transcript

-> there's some some info there any plans for farming for biomass production, i don't think there are plans for that at this stage but i i think people have sort of thought of that in like animal breeding or whatever but that's not a focus we think it sounds cool it sounds cool
+> there's some some info there any plans for farming for biomass production, I don't think there are plans for that at this stage but- I think people have sort of thought of that in like animal breeding or whatever but that's not a focus we think it sounds cool it sounds cool